-SDL Docs 14 comes with support to import the translated files.
-In the scenarios where the source and translated files are stored on the disk (unlike SDL World server integration with Tridion Docs), users can simply bulk-import source and translated language files using Content Importer.
+Tridion Docs 14 comes with support to import the translated files.
+In the scenarios where the source and translated files are stored on the disk (unlike RWS World server integration with Tridion Docs), users can simply bulk-import source and translated language files using Content Importer.

 Better User Experience

 The UI is completely changed – users get a new wizard-like experience.
 Improved process management and control over the import process allows users to watch the progress, pause/resume the process, skip the files with errors, and much more.

 There are now more import possibilities for files like PDF and Docx.
 The performance has significantly improved and provides command-line support for automation.